nate-strauser/meteor-cookbook/filepicker/recipe.md

 ### TODO
 * Usage in forms
-* add cdn to example app
 * examples: video, serve file from s3
-* show strucutre of inkblob, save all to object in example
+* show strucutre of inkblob
 * Usage with autoform
 * Exports/Downloads
 * Making a drop pane